tomjoht/tomjoht.github.io/_restapicourse/restapi1_2.md

 * What does the API do?
 * How many endpoints does the API have?
+* What does each endpoint do?
-* What kind of parameters does it take?
+* What kind of parameters does each endpoint take?
 * What kind of response does the endpoint provide?

 These are common questions developers want to know about an API.